SalesforceCommerceCloud/sfcc-sample-apps/docs/architecture.md

 ![Sample App Project Layout](project-layout.png)

-The core-graphql module within `@sfcc-core` is responsible for getting all the registered API modules, looping over them, aggregating the schemas, resolvers, and datasources, and then starting the Apollo Server with which the Apollo Client will communicate.
-To create a new BFF API module, we have to register it with core, create the Schema, Resolvers and Datasources needed, and expose them to the core-graphql module for aggregation through factory functions in the core-graphql module.
+The core-graphql module within `@sfcc-core` is responsible for getting all the registered API modules, looping over them, aggregating the schemas and resolvers, and then starting the Apollo Server with which the Apollo Client will communicate.
+To create a new BFF API module, we have to register it with core, create the schema and resolvers needed, and expose them to the core-graphql module for aggregation through factory functions in the core-graphql module.

 ## What's Not Included?
 This is a sample application, and is not intended to be a full reference architecture.
 There are multiple components missing, some of which will be added in the future.
 Specifically, the app does not currently include: